Prompt Engineering

 System Prompt Design Pattern

-ROLE: Who the model is (expertise, persona)
+ROLE: Who the model is (expertise, persona, audience)

-CONSTRAINTS: Rules, boundaries, what NOT to do
+CONSTRAINTS: Hard rules, boundaries, what NOT to do, refusal conditions

 Example